lifebit-ai/cloudos-cli/README.md

                               not.
   --batch                     Whether to make use the batch executor instead
                               of the default ignite.
+  --job-queue TEXT            Name of the job queue to use with a batch job.
   --instance-type TEXT        The type of AMI to use.
 Default=c5.xlarge.
   --instance-disk INTEGER     The amount of disk storage to configure.
                               Default=500.